 Crude oil production from the fields there is a production of water with oil this is called an emulsion which either be controlled or avoided.
 This emulsion resulted in an increase in viscosity which can very affect the production of oil from sand phase up to flow line.
-Failure to separate the oil and water mixture efficiently and effectively could result in problems such as overloading of surface separation equipment, increased cost of pumping wet crude, and corrosion problems (Salam, Alade, Arinkoola, and Opawale, 2013).The two most common emulsion types are water droplet dispersed in the oil phase and termed as water-in-oil emulsion W/O and if the oil is the dispersed phase, it is termed oil-in-water O/W emulsion (Langevin, Poteau, Hénaut, and Argillier, 2004).Generally ,the presence of emulsifying agents which are naturally Demulsification, the separation of an emulsion into its component phases, is a two-step process.
+Failure to separate the oil and water mixture efficiently and effectively could result in problems such as overloading of surface separation equipment, increased cost of pumping wet crude, and corrosion problems (Salam, Alade, Arinkoola, and Opawale, 2013).
+The two most common emulsion types are water droplet dispersed in the oil phase and termed as water-in-oil emulsion W/O and if the oil is the dispersed phase, it is termed oil-in-water O/W emulsion (Langevin, Poteau, Hénaut, and Argillier, 2004).
+Generally, the presence of emulsifying agents which are naturally Destabilization, the separation of an emulsion into its component phases, is a two-step process.
 The first step is flocculation (aggregation, agglomeration, or coagulation).
 The second step is coalescence.
 Either of these steps can be the rate-determining step in emulsion breaking (Kalogirou, 2014).
-The produced emulsion must be completely separate before further processing (Nor Ilia Anisa, 2011).
+The undesired emulsion is essential to be demulsified to have good quality of the crude oil.
+Although great effort has been made to demulsified these emulsions, it remains a challenge to effectively break up undesired emulsions by understand the mechanism of formation and stabilization of the emulsion.
+The stabilization and formation of emulsion are crucial parts to study before demulsified the stable emulsion, results in higher separation of water presented in the crude oil (Nor Ilia Anisa, 2011).

 In various sectors of industry, including petroleum refinery, natural gas processing and transmission, as well as oil and gas production, oil-water emulsion is generated.
 These emulsions cause a number of operational problems such as tripping of separation equipment in gas-oil separating plants, production of off-spec crude oil, and creating high pressure drops in flow lines.
 Emulsions have to be treated to remove the dispersed water and associated inorganic salts in order to meet crude specification for transportation, storage and export and to reduce corrosion and catalyst poisoning in downstream processing facilities.
-The conventional ways in demulsification crude oil emulsions has disadvantages from both environmental and economic perspectives (S. Kokal et al., 2002); (Peña, Hirasaki, and Miller, 2005).
+The conventional ways in destabilization crude oil emulsions has disadvantages from both environmental and economic perspectives (S. Kokal et al., 2002).Emulsions of crude oil and water can be encountered at many stages during drilling, producing, transporting and processing of crude oils and in many locations such as in hydrocarbon reservoirs, well bores, surface facilities, transportation system and refineries.
+Also, emulsions usually exhibit viscosities significantly higher than crude oil, thus increasing the energy input required for transport in pipeline (Peña, Hirasaki, and Miller, 2005).

-2.0 MATERIAL AND METHODS
+2.0 MATERIALS AND METHODS

-2.1 Material
+2.1 Materials

-In this study, crude oil sample was obtained from Petronas Refinery at Melacca, Malaysia.
-The crude oil type was light crude oil, for stabilization purposes, the light oil was blended with heavy crude oil with ratio of (50-50 vol. %).
-For emulsion's stabilization, Span 80 was used as stabilizer, while Hexylamine was used as demulsifier to break the W/O emulsions.
+In this study, the type of crude oil was obtained from Petronas Refinery at Malaka was used.
+The crude oil type was light crude oil, which was with a volume ratio of (50-50) vol. %.
+For further investigation; several types of chemicals were used in order to carry out the emulsion's stability investigation and their specific characterization.
+For emulsion's stabilization the type of emulsifier Span 80 was used.
+The other surfactant used as demulsifying agent in order to break the W/O emulsions, this demulsifier is Hexylamine.
+The chemicals used in this research supplied from Sigma Company.

-2.2 Electrocoagulation
+2.1.1 Electrocoagulation